Companies measure customer satisfaction frequently. But how are their employees?

 When dissatisfaction grows internally it seeps out externally and becomes very expensive for the company owners.
-Our experiences, good as bad, can today get round this within seconds.
+Our experiences, good as bad, can today get around this within seconds.

 The old coffee room has become a giant social forum where you continuously share with others and express your likes.

-In a market with increasing competition and changing preferences it’s vital to keep up with what your clients think about you and to what extent your employees recommend you to others.v
+In a market with increasing competition and changing preferences, it’s vital to keep up with what your clients think about you and to what extent your employees recommend you to others.

 It’s a challenge to always keep your ear to the ground and to take the temperature both internally and externally.

-And therefore all the tools that are available to measure customer satisfaction and employee engagement are important.
+And therefore all the tools that are available to measure employee engagement and customer satisfaction are important.